 Thomas Cooper brewed his first batch of Sparkling Ale in 1862, the ‘Red Label’ is still the ale by which all others should be measured.
-With its famous cloudy sediment and distinctive balance of malt, hops and fruity characters, it has earned it’s place in Australia’s beer heritage.
+With a distinctive balance of malt, hops and fruity characters, it has earned it’s place in Australia’s beer heritage.

 Coopers Sparkling Ale